Plamil Foods: Plantmilk Society

-Plamil Foods began life as the Plantmilk Society, which was founded in June 1956 by Leslie Cross (1914 – 2 December 1979), vice-president of The Vegan Society.
+Plamil Foods began life as the Plantmilk Society, which was founded in June 1956 by Leslie James Cross (3 April 1911 – 2 December 1979), vice-president of The Vegan Society.
 The Vegan Society emerged in 1944 as a result of a split within the British Vegetarian Society over whether vegetarians should consume dairy products and eggs.
 Cross, who became a vegan in 1942, wrote regularly about the issue to the society's magazine, the Vegetarian Messenger, arguing that dairy-milk production was cruel and exploitative.

 One of the early concerns of The Vegan Society was how to produce a commercial plant milk.
 In the spring of 1956, Cross placed an article in The Vegan proposing the creation of the Veganmilk Association.
 The aim would be to "produce and make available to the general public in Great Britain a milk, the ingredients of which would be of plant origin; which would satisfy nutritional requirements; and which would be palatable, attractive, and simple to use for the purposes for which dairy milk is now used."

 Members decided to call it the Plantmilk Society.
 The London Evening News carried a story about the new society, under the headline "Now your milk may come from a plant."
 C. Arthur Ling (1919–2005) became the chair, and Leslie Cross the treasurer and secretary.
 (As of 2015 one of C. Arthur Ling's sons, Adrian, is the managing director of Plamil Foods.)
 The first annual general meeting was held on 6 October 1956 at Friends' House in Euston Road, London.